China finds spike in coronavirus cases in jails, officials fired

 China has found 74,000 cases of the coronavirus and more than 2,100 people have died, most in Hubei province and its capital of Wuhan.

-Reporting by Dominique Patton; Editing by Robert Birsel and Lincoln Feast.
+Reporting by Dominique Patton and the Beijing newsroom; Editing by Robert Birsel and Lincoln Feast.